 Photos on the Front Page of the Website

-Current Video is from a commercial produced by Community West Foundation and appearing on cable television right now for the SocksPlus Campaign.
+Check out this Video from a commercial produced by Community West Foundation and appearing on cable television right now for the SocksPlus Campaign.

 Previous Slide Show: Nearly all the photos on the front page of the website from earlier this year are taken from our two Grapevine Photo Project graduates.
 Between 2006 and 2007, the Ohio Department of Disabilities funded a project in which currently homeless people were provided cameras and they took classes on the use of the camera by three professional photographers.
 The images on the front were all captured by the 11 artists who graduated from that class.
 Graduates include Toni Anderson, Tony Emory, Cheryl Jones, Cindy Miller, Sabrina Otis, Jerome Pleasant, Howard Singleton, Pleasure Simmons, Gary Waterbeck, Barbara Winder, and Larry Whittig.
 Both Teri' Horne and Kevin Cleary also participated and contributed as staff members.
 We have a Movable Wall that travels around to various church congregations featuring the work of the Photo Project artists.
 Two months ago, the featured artist was Cynthia Miller.
 Last month, we had Black and White Photos from an exhibit from 1993.